Jane Pillow

 Industrial relevance

-Prof Pillow works closely with a number of medical device companies to improve equipment and strategies used in the delivery of respiratory care to newborn infants.
+Prof Pillow works closely with a number of medical device companies to improve equipment and strategies used in the delivery of respiratory care to newborn infants and to prevent adverse outcomes associated with oxygen deprivation during labour and birth.

 Teaching overview